Version 4.0

 Programs, surveys, studies and projects

-For names of programs, surveys, studies and project, use title case with no italics or quote marks.
-The exception is Growing Up in Australia, which is italicised:
+For names of programs, surveys, studies and projects, use title case with no italics or quote marks.
+The exceptions are Growing Up in Australia and Ten to Men, which are italicised:

 Growing Up in Australia: The Longitudinal Study of Australian Children